2013 Asia Series: Final standings

-Game-fixing allegation
+False game-fixing allegation

-After the conclusion of the series, Canberra Cavalry player Matt Blazynski claimed that he was offered $30,000 to fix the final game with Uni-President 7-Eleven Lions.
+After the conclusion of the series, Canberra Cavalry player, Matt Blazynski (who did not play in the series despite being part of the team), falsely claimed that he was offered $30,000 to fix the final game with Uni-President 7-Eleven Lions.
 Blazynski claimed that he was approached by an individual with an unspecified amount of cash at a night club, and was promised $30,000 in return for fixing the game on the next day.
 The claim was investigated by both the police of Taiwan and the CPBL.

-On December 16, CPBL issued a statement and demanded a public apology from ABL.
+On 16 December 2013, CPBL issued a statement and demanded a public apology from ABL.
 In the statement, CPBL explained that its investigation revealed several inconsistencies between Blazynski's claim and the CCTV footage provided by the night club's security team.
 For example, Blazynski claimed he was approached by a male individual who showed him a stack of cash.
 The footage obtained by CPBL shows him approaching a group of three individuals, including two males and one female, and there is no evidence any of them produce the money Blazynski mentioned.
 These individuals were also interviewed by either the police or CPBL, and there is no evidence suggesting any criminal connection.
 Furthermore, contrary to his claim that he returned to the hotel at 2:30AM, CCTV footage provided by the hotel reveals that he returned to the hotel around 4:00 with a female individual, who left the hotel approximately two hours later.
 CPBL also claimed that Blazynski has refused or is unwilling to provide any evidence to substantiate his claim or to explain the inconsistencies between his claim and the recording at the night club.
 CPBL stated that it is suspending any ongoing cooperation or exchange programs with ABL until the demand of apology is met.

+On 6 January 2014, the ABL wrote an official apology, signed by the CEO, Peter Wermuth, for the "Knowingly misleading" claim.
+ABL apologized on behalf of ABL and the Canberra team for the tremendous damage caused to the competition, to the baseball fans, and to Taiwan's baseball community.
+In the statement, ABL admitted that "the claim was a complete lie from the Canberra Cavalry player, and he (Matt Blazynski) is a disgrace to the entire baseball community.
+As such, the ABL has decided to terminate the player's contract immediately."
+This effectively ended Blazynski's professional baseball career.